The Ultimate Sri Lanka Travel Guide: What to See, Know and Do

 ACCOMMODATION IN SRI LANKA | WHERE TO STAY IN SRI LANKA

 Accommodation to suit any budget can be found in Sri Lanka, from luxury hotels right through to dorms in budget backpackers.
 By far the most common accommodation is guesthouses, which you can find just about anywhere.
-Luxury hotels on Sri Lanka are some of the finest in the world.
+Luxury hotels in Sri Lanka are some of the finest in the world.

-Generally, the standard of accommodation in Sri Lanka is very good, and compared to the west, quite cheap.
+Generally, the standard of accommodation in Sri Lanka is very good, and compared to the West, quite cheap.

-If you’re travelling on a budget, USD$20 per night should cover you, however if money is no issue, luxurious hotels can cost anywhere between USD$50 - $200 per night.
+If you’re travelling on a budget, USD$20 per night should cover you, however, if money is no issue, luxurious hotels can cost anywhere between USD$50 - $200 per night.

 If you’re looking for accommodation in Ella, we’ve put together a guide to where to stay in Sri Lanka’s hill-country town here